kaiaai/install/kaiaai-ros/README.md

 Lastly, you can open an additional bash prompt using this shell command:
 ```
-docker exec -it kaia-ros-humble bash
+docker exec -it kaiaai-ros-humble bash
 ```

 ## Re-building an individual Docker image